vky5/scurl/README.md

 Scurl will then generate and display the equivalent curl command.

-Press enter to execute that command
+Press enter to execute that command.